pacogomez/pacogomez.github.io/_posts/2015-03-31-overview-of-vca-cli-features.md

 The current version of vca-cli can enable (`vca firewall enable`) and disable (`vca firewall disable`) the firewall service .
 Adding firewall rules will be supported in future versions.

 IPsec VPN is another service provided by the edge gateway and available through vca-cli.
-Creating a VPN tunnel involves enabling VPN, configuring the local endpoint and adding a VPN tunnel.
+Creating a VPN tunnel involves enabling VPN, configuring the local endpoint and adding the tunnel itself.
 A similar process is executed on the peer side.
 Here is an example:

     $ vca vpn enable